Study 10 hrs/week and complete in 4 mo.

 As an engineer, Andrew is excited to teach the technology of the future.
 With an engineering degree from Yale and years of tutoring experience, he strives to provide the most fulfilling learning experiences possible.

 Anthony is a US Army combat veteran with an M.S. in Computer Engineering from Colorado State University.
-He is the Product Lead at Udacity for the Robotics and Self-Driving Car Engineer Nanodegree programs.
+Prior to being a Product Lead at Udacity, he was a Senior Software Engineer at Lockheed Martin in their Autonomous Systems R&D division.

 Engineer, Author, Host